ksb-intel/Searchlight-IMINT-Lab/README.md

 ## Executive Summary

-This lab demonstrates the discipline of IMINT through a series of progressively challenging geolocation tasks.
+This lab demonstrates the utilization of IMINT through a series of geolocation tasks.
 Using reverse image search, visual analysis of foreground and background elements, and open-source corroboration, each image was successfully geolocated,  from a well-known London shopping strip to a contemporary sculpture in Oslo to a hotel overlooking the Singapore River.
 The most analytically demanding tasks required layered inference: using one identifiable text fragment to narrow geography, then cross-referencing architectural features with Street View to confirm.
-The lab reinforces that IMINT  it is about disciplined observation and the use of tools.
+The lab reinforces IMINT and GEOINT practices.

 ---